Basketball Pick and Roll Offense

 Coverage-Specific Drill: Designate one coverage per day (hedge today, drop tomorrow, switch next week).
 Give the defense that coverage; offense attacks it specifically.
 Repetition in a specific scenario builds automatic reads.

-For complete offense breakdowns, coaching guides, and basketball system resources, visit {SITE}.
+For complete offense breakdowns, coaching guides, and basketball system resources, visit Coach Princeton Basketball.

 Take Your Offense to the Next Level